adamrehn/ue4cli/README.md

 - `ue4 build [CONFIGURATION]` - Build the editor for the Unreal project
 - `ue4 clean` - Clean the Unreal project
 - `ue4 test [--list] [--all] [--filter FILTER] TEST1 TEST2 TESTN` - Run automation tests for the Unreal project
+- `ue4 package [CONFIGURATION] [EXTRA UAT ARGS]` - Package a build of the Unreal project in the current directory using common packaging options, storing the result in a subdirectory named "dist".
+Default configuration is Shipping.

 Library-related commands